moritzzoepffel/capstone.airbus/README.md

 # **Airbus Capstone Project**

-This project works with Airbus flight and fuel/engine system data for in-depth analysis and pattern detection.
-The aim is to impute missing data, detect outliers, and perform feature extraction for efficient data analysis.
+This project works with Airbus flight and fuel/engine system data for comprehensive analysis and pattern detection.
+The aim is to manage missing data, detect outliers, and conduct Principal Component Analysis (PCA) and clustering for efficient data analysis and feature extraction.

 ## **Data Overview**